davidvonthenen/graph-rag-guide/README.md

 # Graph‑Based RAG: Better Option for AI Governance

-Welcome to the **Graph RAG Guide** ... a dual‑memory, knowledge‑graph approach to Retrieval‑Augmented Generation (RAG) that delivers answers that are faster, clearer, and governed by design.
+Welcome to the **Graph RAG Guide**... a dual‑memory, knowledge‑graph approach to Retrieval‑Augmented Generation (RAG) that delivers answers that are faster, clearer, and governed by design.
 The repo houses two fully‑working paths:

-- **Community / Open‑Source Version** ... a self‑contained demo you can run on a laptop.
+- **Community / Open‑Source Version** - a self‑contained demo you can run on a laptop.
-- **Enterprise Version** ... a production‑grade variant that layers in Kafka CDC pipelines, NetApp FlexCache, SnapMirror, and other operational muscle.
+- **Enterprise Version** - a production‑grade variant that layers in Kafka CDC pipelines, NetApp FlexCache, SnapMirror, and other operational muscle.

 ![Graph RAG with Reinforcement Learning](./images/reinforcement_learning.png)